-Schedules.
-Some are required (like the balance sheet), and others must be provided if the information is listed on the return.
-If you have a service business, you won't have the cost of goods sold, and you don't have to provide this schedule.
+Some schedules are required and others must be provided if their information is included on the return.
+For example, you wouldn't have the cost of goods sold if you have a service business, so you don't have to provide this schedule.

 - Cost of goods sold

-- Schedule C - Dividends and Special Deductions (NOTE: This is not the same Schedule C as the one completed by sole proprietors as part of their personal income tax returns)
+- Schedule C: Dividends and Special Deductions.
+This is not the same Schedule C as the one that's completed by sole proprietors as part of their personal income tax returns.

 - Compensation of officers

 - Schedule J: More detail on tax computation, including credits and other taxes

-- Schedule K - Other information, about accounting method, business type, NAICS classification number, ownership of stock and information about shareholders.
+- Schedule K: Other information about your accounting method, business type, NAICS classification number, ownership of stock and information about shareholders

 - Schedule L: Balance sheet per books at the beginning of the year and the end of the year—the beginning balance sheet should be the same as last year's ending balance sheet.